centrifugal/centrifuge/README.md

 **This library has no v1 release yet, API still evolves.
 Use with strict versioning.**

 Centrifuge library is a real-time core of [Centrifugo](https://github.com/centrifugal/centrifugo) server.
 It's also supposed to be a general purpose real-time messaging library for Go programming language.
-The library is based on a strict client-server protocol based on Protobuf schema and solves several problems developer may come across when building complex real-time applications – like scalability (millions of connections), proper connection management, fast reconnect with message recovery, fallback option.
+The library built on top of strict client-server protocol schema and exposes various real-time oriented primitives for a developer.
+Centrifuge solves several problems a developer may come across when building complex real-time applications – like scalability (millions of connections), proper persistent connection management and invalidation, fast reconnect with message recovery, WebSocket fallback option.

 Library highlights: